antonioortegajr/IDXBroker-GETs/README.md

 Since the IDX Broker docs are all PHP I decided to create an example of a leads call in various other languages.

-All request headers Must be lower case (see ruby example)
+All request headers MUST be lower case (see ruby example)

+Some requests may hvae package dependencies.

 No version is specified.